muzammil-55/Predictive-Analysis-on-Fraud-Detection/README.md

 # Predictive-Analysis-on-Fraud-Detection
-Academic Project
+Academic MINI Project

-🛡️ Fraud Detection using Random Forest (Sample Code) This mini project demonstrates how to build a fraud detection model using a Random Forest Classifier trained on a synthetic dataset created with make_classification.
+🛡️ Fraud Detection using Random Forest (Sample Code) This mini project demonstrates how to build a fraud detection model using a Random Forest Classifier

 🧠 Technologies Used
 Python